hongbozheng/TestReadme/README.md

 * [MySQL](https://dev.mysql.com/downloads/mysql/)

 **Installation**
-* Node.js
+* Install Node.js

-To make sure you have Node and [NPM](https://www.npmjs.com/)(Which is installed on your computer when you install Node.js) installed, run two simple commands to see what version of each is installed:
+1. To make sure you have Node and [NPM](https://www.npmjs.com/)(Which is installed on your computer when you install Node.js) installed, run two simple commands to see what version of each is installed:
 ```
 node -v

 npm -v
 ```

+2. Install from website
+You can download it directly from [NodeJS.org](https://nodejs.org/en/)

-Install Node.js
+3. Install by Homebrew
 [Homebrew](https://brew.sh/) is a package manager for the Mac — it makes installing most open source sofware (like Node) as simple as writing `brew install node`.
 ```
 brew install node
 ```
-You can download it directly from [NodeJS.org](https://nodejs.org/en/)

 * MySQL

+1. Install from website

 You can download MySQL Community Server drectly from [MySQL Website](https://dev.mysql.com/downloads/mysql/)

-Login MySQL database by terminal:
+2. Login MySQL database by terminal:
 You either need to use the full path (/usr/local/mysql/bin/mysql_executable_here)
 ```
 /usr/local/mysql/bin/mysql -u username -p